 How should the impacts of Load Shift on distribution system operations and planning, which can be both positive and negative, impact the value of Load Shift?
 How should the products be coordinated and managed to mitigate distribution risk?

-Beyond the recommendations made above on Resource Adequacy, Data Access, GHG and Emissions, the following regulatory issues impact all proposed Load Shift products considered by this Working Group and resolution in some of these areas may be needed prior to implementing a load shift product: .
+Beyond the recommendations made above on Resource Adequacy, Data Access, GHG and Emissions, the following regulatory issues impact all proposed Load Shift products considered by this LSWG and resolution in some of these areas may be needed prior to implementing a load shift product:

 Coordination with Retail Rate Design: Increasing energy consumed (take) increases a customer’s volumetric retail consumption charges during certain periods and may increase its demand charges.
 Reaching the full potential of Load Shift will require additional consideration of retail rate design.

 Incrementality with providing other services: A resource value stacking Load Shift with any other service will be dependent on the outcomes of proceedings at the CPUC related to value for distribution services (DRP, IDER, DER Tariff Request) and any updates to the Commission’s adopted Multiple-Use Application rules.
-Where the Multi-Use Application conversation is taken up next and whether it will expand beyond energy storage are open questions. .
+Where the Multi-Use Application conversation is taken up next and whether it will expand beyond energy storage are open questions.

 Dual Participation rules were developed in light of load curtailment and will require an update in light of the bi-directional nature of Load Shift.
 No active proceeding is discussing dual participation in light of bi-directional DR, but since dual participation rules can be logically considered a subset of broader MUA rules, rules for dual participation with load shift may be most appropriate in a successor MUA proceeding.

 Performance Evaluation: For any DR that uses a baseline (not just for load increase), baselines will need to be evaluated and potentially updated in light of more frequent dispatch, device participation, bi-directional operation, and export.
-No active proceeding.
+No active proceeding addresses this issue.

 Implementation Costs will vary and are dependent on a final design of each product.

-CEC Demand Forecast will need to incorporate the values associated with any non-market integrated products.
+CEC Demand Forecast will need to incorporate the demand-side changes associated with any non-market-integrated products.

-Role of utility and third-party aggregator: The design and implementation of a load shift product may alter as either the utility or the third-party aggregator take on a greater or smaller role.
+Role of utility and third-party aggregator: The design and implementation of a load shift product may vary as either the utility or the third-party aggregator take on a greater or smaller role.

 Appendices